ye-kyaw-thu/myPar/en-my-multi/README.md

 # English-Myanmar Parallel Corpus with Multiple Translations for Myanmar Side

-We developed two English-to-Myanmar parallel corpora for measuring the machine translation performance differences between Myanmar (Burmese) and English languages with the use of several possible Myanmar translations for the specific primary educational domain.
+We developed two English-to-Myanmar parallel corpora for measuring the machine translation performance differences between Myanmar (Burmese) and English with the use of several possible Burmese translations.
+The domain is based on the primary educational English textbooks of Myanmar.

 **Free for non commercial use! & Enjoy for NLP research purpose!!!**